Paul Ingrassia (journalist): Early life and education

-Ingrassia was born in Laurel, Mississippi to Angelo and Regina (née Iacono) Ingrassia.
+Ingrassia was born in Laurel, Mississippi, to Angelo and Regina (née Iacono) Ingrassia.
 His father was a research chemist while his mother was a homemaker.
 He obtained degrees in journalism from the University of Illinois at Urbana–Champaign (bachelor's, 1972) and the University of Wisconsin–Madison (master's).
+Between 1968 and 1972 he worked at the award-winning salaried student-run Daily Illini in Urbana-Champaign, Illinois, where he sat as editor-in-chief from 1971-72 and oversaw an iconic typographic redesign of the paper.

 Career

-Ingrassia began his career in 1973, working for a Lindsay-Schaub Newspaper Group in Decatur, Illinois, and in 1977 he moved to The Wall Street Journal in Chicago.
+In 1973, after graduating and leaving the Daily Illini, Ingrassia began working for a Lindsay-Schaub Newspaper Group in Decatur, Illinois, and in 1977 he moved to The Wall Street Journal in Chicago.
 In December 2007, Ingrassia completed a 31-year career at The Wall Street Journal and its parent company, Dow Jones, where he served as a reporter, editor, and executive.

 Prior to his appointment as managing editor of Reuters in December 2012, Ingrassia had been deputy editor-in-chief of Thomson Reuters since April 2011, where he directed content creation across regions and specialty beats, in text and multimedia.

 Over the years he taught as an adjunct professor at the Graduate School of Journalism at Columbia University and lectured at the business schools at Columbia and the University of Michigan.

 From 1998 to 2006, Ingrassia was president of Dow Jones Newswires, and from 2006-2007 the company's vice president for news strategy.

 Ingrassia was also author or co-author of three books, and wrote extensively about the auto industry for more than 30 years.
 His third and most recent book, published by Simon and Schuster in May 2012, was Engines of Change: A History of the American Dream in Fifteen Cars.
 It was described by Michiko Kakutani in The New York Times as “a highly informed but breezy narrative history of the vehicles that have shaped and reflected American culture.”

 His previous book (Random House, January 2010) was Crash Course: The American Automobile Industry's Road from Glory to Disaster, which chronicled the 2008–2009 bankruptcies and bailouts of General Motors and Chrysler.
 The book was the basis for Live Another Day, a 2016 documentary film about the bailouts.